latentcollection/macOS-fontface-scraper/README.md

 # Image Scraper

-Open Frameworks script that creates a dataset from all fonts installed on your Mac
+Open Frameworks script that generates a dataset from all fonts installed on your Mac

 ![Thumbnail](readme-imgs/img.png)